ucloud/ucloud-sdk-go/README.md

 ## First Using

-Currently，Go SDK use `PublicKey/PrivateKey` as authentication method, the key can be found from：
+Currently, Go SDK use `PublicKey/PrivateKey` as authentication method, the key can be found from：

 - [UAPI Key Generation](https://console.ucloud.cn/uapi/apikey)